Treatment Options

 Extractions

 If a tooth has an abscess, certain traumatic injuries, or too much decay, an extraction may be recommended.
-In some cases we may recommend the extraction of a permanent tooth prior to orthodontic treatment.
+In some cases, we may recommend the extraction of a permanent tooth before orthodontic treatment.
 We perform both baby tooth extractions and simple extractions of permanent teeth if needed.
-Our pediatric dentists will determine if your child’s extraction can be done with local anesthesia, nitrous oxide or if general anesthesia is recommended.
+Our pediatric dentists will determine if your child’s extraction can be done with local anesthesia, nitrous oxide, or if general anesthesia is recommended.

 Space Maintainers